janlucakoerner/MatrixCalculator/README.md

 `Fraction` datatype and all interfaces which are necessary for the `Fraction` datatype.
 The last package is the `frontend` package.
 In this package there are several gui classes for every arithmetic operation.
 In the `frontend` package there is also a package named `base` located, which provides the different operation types and a number as well as a matrices panel.

+For more information about the source code structure of the project MatrixCalculator please check the javadoc which is also located within the project folder.
+Within the javadoc you will have the opportunity to read all information about any packages, classes, interfaces, methods and so on and so on.